mchirino89/mchirino89.github.io/_posts/swift/2021-05-03-documentation-in-practice.md

 - `author_url:` where can this person (or company) be found.
 - `github_url:` project's Github repo.
 - `disable-search:` this skips generating a search bar for the site.
 I found it confusing to use since the results were plain json.
 - `skip-undocumented:` avoids generating doc for undocumented code.
+Really useful to hide work in progress within your modules/frameworks.